Things to Do in Berlin

 My tour will take us to iconic sites such as the Marx and Engels Memorial, Museums Island, the Nazi book burning site, Gendarmenmarkt, Checkpoint Charlie, the remains of the Berlin Wall, Hitler's bunker, the Jewish Memorial, the Reichstag, and the Brandenburg Gate.

 We'll explore the ways in which Berlin's history has shaped its character and identity, and how it continues to impact the city today.
 We'll examine the parallels between the past and present and reflect on the lessons we can learn from history.
+The tour is illustrated by ~30 rare photographs, maps, unique pieces of press and art gathered in big part during my own archive research.

 My effort to combine history of communism and nazism in one tour is an effect of long research and consideration.
 The trend to separate those two subjects into two separate tour “products”, while beneficial for a provider’s marketing, may in my opinion unintentionally (but seriously) impair historical accuracy and explanative value.
 On my tour I’ll be able to explain how dichotomy and relationship between those two ideologies make up the key to their understanding.